 Head to Governors Island to give one-wheeling a try, or stay on two feet and watch unicycle basketball and hockey games, and pros in some grueling competitions.
-While on the island, check out all the other attractions including the can't-miss Fête Paradiso.
-Also of note: Brooklyn Unicycle Day on Friday, August 31 featuring a procession of riders making a one-wheeled trip from Manhattan's City Hall over the Brooklyn Bridge to Coney Island.
+While on the island, check out all the other attractions.
+Also of note: Brooklyn Unicycle Day on Friday, August 29 featuring a procession of riders making a one-wheeled trip from Manhattan's City Hall over the Brooklyn Bridge to Coney Island.
 FREE

 Richmond County Fair – Staten Island

 Step back in time at this old-fashioned carnival at Historic Richmond Town, NYC's only living history museum.
 The three-day fest has been a Labor Day weekend tradition for decades and features something for everyone.
 There are several performance stages with local bands playing country, rock 'n' roll, and acoustic music; pig races; pie-, hot-dog eating and hula-hooping contests; three-legged races, a water balloon toss and a midway with rides.
 The best part?
-All attractions are free with admission.
-In advance: $15, more at the door; free for children under 30 inches
+All attractions are free with admission. $16 at the door, discounts available online as the dates gets closer, FREE for kids under 30 inches tall

 NYC always has so many incredible things going on, it's difficult to choose.
 So here are ten more cool events (mostly FREE) that are worth considering for your August calendar.
 Be sure to sign up for our FREE newsletters so you can get our weekend picks delivered to your inbox every Thursday morning.

 Get hep at Central Park's annual no-cost Great Jazz on the Great Hill concert on Saturday, August 10.
 FREE

 Take the A train uptown for the various Harlem Week festivities, including the Children's Festival on Saturday, August 17-Sunday, August 18.
 FREE